tsenger/vdstools/README.md

 	// Get the VDS signer certificate reference
 	String signerCertRef = digitalSeal.getSignerCertRef();

-	// Depending on your implementation search for the matching X509 signer certificate
+	// Provide for the matching X509 signer certificate
 	// and use this to verify the VDS signature
 	Verifier verifier = new Verifier(digitalSeal, x509SignerCert);
 	Verifier.Result result = verifier.verify();